dcernst/dcernst.github.io/teaching/mat411s18/syllabus.md

 ### Learning Management System ###
 We will make limited use of BbLearn this semester, which is Northern Arizona University's default learning management system (LMS).
 Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our [course webpage]({{site.baseurl}}/teaching/mat411s18/) that lives outside of BbLearn.
 I suggest you bookmark this page.
 The only thing I will use BbLearn for is to occasionally communicate grades.

+### Rules of the Game ###
+You should *not* look to resources outside the context of this course for help.
+That is, you should not be consulting the web, other texts, other faculty, or students outside of our course.
+On the other hand, you may use each other, the course notes, me, and your own intuition.
+However, please know that if you feel you need additional resources, please come talk to me and we will come up with an appropriate plan of action.

+### Exams ###
+There will be three midterm exams and a cumulative final exam.
+Each exam will be worth 18% of your overall grade.
+Moreover, each exam will consist of an in-class portion (weighted 70%) and a take-home portion (weighted 30%).
+The in-class portions of the midterm exams are *tentatively* scheduled for **Friday, February 9**, **Friday, March 9**, and **Friday, April 13**.
+The take-home portions of midterm exams will typically be due the following Wednesday.
+The final exam is schedule for **Wednesday, May 9** at 10:00AM-12:00PM.
+Make-up exams will only be given under extreme circumstances, as judged by me.
+In general, it will be best to communicate conflicts ahead of time.

 ### Homework ###

+#### General Comments
 You are allowed and encouraged to work together on homework.
 However, each student is expected to turn in his or her own work.
 In general, late homework will *not* be accepted.
 However, you are allowed to turn in three late homework assignments with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
 When doing your homework, I encourage you to use the Elements of Style for Proofs (see Appendix B of the [course notes]({{site.baseurl}}/teaching/mat411s18/materials/) as a reference.
 Your overall homework grade will be worth 14% of your final grade.

 On each homework assignment, please write (i) your name, (ii) name of course, and (iii) Daily/Weekly Homework number.
 You can find the list of assignments on the [homework page]({{site.baseurl}}/teaching/mat411s18/homework/).
 I reserve the right to modify the homework assignments as I see necessary.

+#### Daily Homework
-**Daily Homework:** Homework will be assigned each class meeting, and students are expected to complete (or try their best to complete) each assignment before walking into the next class period.
+Homework will be assigned each class meeting, and students are expected to complete (or try their best to complete) each assignment before walking into the next class period.
 All assignments should be *carefully*, *clearly*, and *cleanly* written.
 Among other things, this means your work should include proper grammar, punctuation, and spelling.
 You should write a draft of a given solution before you write down the final argument, so do yourself a favor and get in the habit of differentiating your scratch work from your submitted assignment.

 The Daily Homework will generally consist of completing exercises and proving theorems from the [course notes]({{site.baseurl}}/teaching/mat411s18/materials/).
 In addition to completing the assigned problems, I also want you to assess your own work.
 Next to each problem, I want you to write down a score between 0 and 4 that represents your perception of the validity and quality of your proposed solution/proof.
 Consider using the rubric given below in the description of the Weekly Homework assignments.
 Not completing the self-assessment step will impact the score on your homework.

 On the day that a homework assignment is due, the majority of the class period will be devoted to students presenting some subset (maybe all) of the proofs/solutions that are due that day.
 At the end of each class session, students should submit their write-ups for all of the proofs that were due that day.
 Daily Homework will be graded using a $\checkmark$-system.
 Students are allowed (in fact, encouraged!) to modify their written proofs in light of presentations made in class; however, **you are required to use the colored marker pens provided in class**.
 This will allow me to differentiate the work done in class versus the work you completed before class.
 The grade you receive on an assignment will be determined by the work you completed prior to class.
 I will provide more guidance with respect to this during the first couple weeks of the semester.

+#### Weekly Homework
-**Weekly Homework:** In addition to the Daily Homework, we will also have Weekly Homework assignments.
+In addition to the Daily Homework, we will also have Weekly Homework assignments.
 For most of these assignments, you will be required to submit 2 formally written proofs.
 Typically, these problems will come directly from the Daily Homework assigned the previous week.
 You will be required to type your submission using $\LaTeX$.
 I will walk you through how to do this.
 You can either submit a hardcopy of your assignment or email me the PDF of your completed work.
 If you email me the PDF, please name your file as <code>WeeklyX-LastName.pdf</code>, where <code>X</code> is the number of the assignment and <code>LastName</code> is your last name.
 Notice there are no spaces in the filename.
 Each problem on the Weekly Homework assignments is subject to the following rubric:

 <center>
 <table class="table table-striped">